 - What is the end use of the finance you need?
 Is it commercial or personal?

-- You have greater financial flexibility and more savings options.
+- You have financial flexibility

-- If the loan amount is relatively small.
+- The loan amount is relatively small

-- You don’t have an asset to mortgage.
+- You don’t have an asset to mortgage